ludyna/lu_brain/README.md

 where C is constant.

 How is it possible?
 It is possible.
-Your brain works like that too.
+Your mind works like that too.

 ## Goals